igrishaev/taggie/README.md

     taggie.core))
 ~~~

-Now type tags in the repl:
+Now type in the repl any of these:

 ~~~clojure
 #LocalDate "2025-01-01"